JensGeorg/Bayesian-modeling-of-nblA-regulation/README.md

 ### Usage

-Load the model the fiting data and run the modeling
+Load the model, define the fiting data and start the stan modeling
    ```R
 library(rstan)
 source("model.r")